 After many years of working in-office, we had noticed a similarity among all the doctors we had worked/talked with.
 Insurance billing and collections was the #1 thing that distracted them from focusing 100% on the health and wellness of their patients, which is what they were all clearly most passionate about.

 Harriet and I were passionate about chiropractic as well.
 We had experienced first-hand how it changed lives.
-People like you, the chiropractor reading this newsletter, is WHY we do what we do!
+People like you, the chiropractor reading this post, are WHY we do what we do!

 Our passion is chiropractic, and our purpose is to help chiropractors maximize their success.
-We do that by taking the stress of billing and collections off your plate so that you can focus on the health and well-being of your patients, your communities and people like my daughter, Dani, who now lived a full and thriving life because of the gift of what you do.
+We do that by taking the stress of billing and collections off your plate so that you can focus on the health and well-being of your patients, your communities, and people like my daughter, Dani, who now lives a full and thriving life because of the gift of what you do.

 I’d be remiss if I didn’t say a special thank you to Dr. Keith Billstein of Anoka-Andover Chiropractic in Anoka, Minnesota.
 You have been my family’s dedicated chiropractor for 24 years – we are a changed family because of what you do as a chiropractor and your willingness to share your gift.
 We love and appreciate you!
 I would also like to thank our Money Tree Billing team chiropractor, Dr. Jeff Klein of Back2Health Chiropractic in Monticello, MN.
 You take time to regularly come on site to Money Tree and adjust our team.
 We are better able to serve our clients when our team is functioning at their best!

 Reflecting on Dani’s journey reminded me of our WHY at Money Tree Billing, and how we can make our difference in this profession.
 I truly believe that this world would be a different place if every person was adjusted regularly.
 THANK YOU!
 What you do as a chiropractor is so important and impacting.
 You make a difference.